AntonHedlundFG/GraduationProject/Docs/Report/Anton/ReportDraft.md

 For example, when a replicated UObject is created and added to a replicated TArray, the change in array size causes a client-side RepNotify function call first, but the new UObject pointer is invalid.
 Once the UObject replicates fully, another RepNotify call for the array is made, now with the valid pointer.
 This caused several problems in our client-side visualizations before I figured out the workflow.

 #### AngelScript support for C++ classes
 There are limitations to how AngelScript scripts can access native functionality, which is important to know when making base classes in C++.
 As mentioned in [Week 1](#week-1-starting-up), AngelScript implementations of virtual functions cannot call Super:: implementations, which you can do if only using C++ and Blueprints.
 This impacts how you write your C++ classes, and if you don't get it right the first time a lot of time is wasted on refactoring your old code later on, when you start implementing gameplay in AngelScript.

+#### Scoping for multiplayer
+Even though we felt like we set very reasonable goals at the start of the project, we still had to scope down several features over the weeks.
+If you have more experience developing for singleplayer than multiplayer, it is likely correct to assume that you are overscoping significantly.